 Use NCache Docker on Windows Server

-Once the containers for NCache are created and started, you need to connect to them and activate/register them for evaluation.
-This guide will take you through the process of connecting to your containers and then activating them or registering them for evaluation.
+Once the containers for NCache are created and started, you need to connect to them and activate/register for evaluation.
+This guide will take you through this process.

 Register NCache Container

 You will be prompted with your machine is not registered window in the NCache Manager.
 In order to use NCache, you first need to register your machine.
 You can either register for free evaluation by selecting Start Free 60 Day Trial or activate NCache by selecting Activate with License Key.
 You can also choose to ignore the message for now by clicking on Ask me Later, however, you will not be able to use NCache if you choose this option.